MonetDBSolutions/MonetDBe-Python/README.md

 $ pip install monetdbe
 ```

-On supported platforms, this will download and install the Binary wheel, otherwise a source compile is started.
+On supported platforms, this will download and install the Binary wheel, otherwise a source compile is started, see below.

 # Source installation